HAF programme

 Eligibility

 Since September 2023, all primary school children in state-funded schools in London have automatically received free school meals.
-This scheme has been extended and will continue through the 2024 to 2025 school year.
+This scheme will continue through the 2025 to 2026 school year.

 However, getting free school meals does not automatically mean your child can join the HAF programme.
-The HAF programme is only for children who receive benefits-related free meals (FSM), which is different from the free meals all primary school children now get.
+HAF is only for children who get benefits-related free school meals (FSM).
+This is different from the universal free school meals all primary school children now receive.

-Even if your child already receives free school meals, you should still apply for benefits-related FSM if you think you might qualify.
+If your child gets universal free school meals, you should still apply for benefits-related free school meals if you think you might qualify.

 Your child can join the HAF programme if all of these apply:

-If you’re not sure if your child qualifies or want to apply for free school meals, see our free school meals page.
+If you’re not sure if your child qualifies or you want to apply for benefits-related free school meals, see our free school meals page.

 Additional needs